Bondage Rope Tying 101

 How to Create a Rope Bra for Breast Bondage

 Creating a rope bra for breast bondage can be an exciting and intimate experience.
 Follow these steps for a secure and visually appealing result.
-Remember to always prioritize comfort and consent when engaging in any bondage activity.
+Remember always to prioritize comfort and consent when engaging in any bondage activity.

 What You'll Need